actuator/imou/imou-life-6.8.0.md

 ### Impact:

 A malicious actor can exploit this vulnerability to execute arbitrary JavaScript within the context of the vulnerable application.
-This could potentially lead to various attacks, including Remote Code Execution (RCE) if combined with other vulnerabilities, stealing session cookies or tokens, executing actions on behalf of the user within the app context, or displaying phishing content to the user.
+This could potentially lead to various attacks, including stealing session cookies or tokens, executing actions on behalf of the user within the app context, or displaying phishing content to the user.

 ### MITRE CWE References: